bastinjob/Live-Video-Stream-Object-Detection-using-OpenCV/README.md

-# Live Video Stream Object Detection Using OpenCV and PyTorch
+# Live Video Stream Object Detection and Segmentation Using OpenCV and PyTorch

 This project demonstrates real-time object detection using a deep learning-based approach with **PyTorch** and the **Faster R-CNN** model.
 The application leverages a pre-trained model for accurate object detection, including bounding boxes and prediction confidence scores.
 The detection is performed using a webcam feed, and detected objects are labeled with their class names and confidence scores.